jessburnett/postgres-elasticsearch-presentation/docs/index-postgres.md

 Next Steps
 ----------

-Now you can test the two indexes.
-See the instructions [here](test.md)
+Now you can create the foreign data wrapper to allow Postgres to talk to Elastic Search.
+See the instructions [here](install-fdw.md)